WCTE/CosmicAnalysis/Jimmy_README.md

 It is run by root with the following syntax: root -l -b -q s_selection.c\(\"pname\"\) "pname" is the path of the root file created by "WCSim_fitQun_preprocess.c", by default pname="./WCSim_fitQun_preprocess.root".

 The code first read the given file event by event.
-In each event the function selector(), will be called, which the main track will be selected according to the criteria (cut off) specified in the function.
-Multiple of plots will be created for those events being selected, including
+In each event the function selector(), will be called, which the main track will be selected according to the criteria (cut off) specified.
+There are 5 options determined by the first argument of the function, which are: 1 for top to bottom, 2 for top to bottom with cutoff, 3 for top to barrel, 4 for barrel to bottom, 5 for barrel to barrel.
+Multiple of plots will be created for those events being selected, including:
 1D histogram:
     Distance between the entrance points of WCSim and fitQun, "entrance_diff.pdf" Distance between the exit points of WCSim and fitQun, "exit_diff.pdf"